SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-The primary reason for the blurry panorama image of Figure~\ref{fig:problem} is that the original MultiDiffusion algorithm does not consider different types of underlying reverse diffusion step functions \textsc{Step}.
-We can classify existing reverse diffusion algorithms into two categories: (1) ones that add newly sampled noises to the latents at every step and (2) ones that do not add noises but only denoise the latents.
-For example, DPM-Solver~\cite{lu2022dpm}, the default sampler for LCM~\cite{luo2023latent}, is an instance of the former class, while DDIM~\cite{song2020denoising}, the default sampler for MultiDiffusion~\cite{bar2023multidiffusion}, is an example of the latter.
-Since MultiDiffusion algorithm relies on averaging intermediate latents, applying MultiDiffusion effectively cancels the prompt-wise added noises in \textsc{Step}, and therefore undermines the quality.
+The primary reason for the blurry image of the second row of Figure~\ref{fig:figure_one_problem} is that the previous algorithm~\cite{bar2023multidiffusion} is not aware of different types of underlying reverse diffusion step functions \textsc{Step}.
+While the reverse diffusion algorithms can be categorized into two types: (1) additional noise at each step~\cite{lu2022dpm, luo2023latent}, (2) no additional noise at each step~\cite{song2020denoising, bar2023multidiffusion}, the previous SOTA region-based controllable method~\cite{bar2023multidiffusion} falls into the latter.
+Hence, applying the averaging aggregation of the method~\cite{bar2023multidiffusion} cancels the prompt-wise added noises in~\textsc{Step}, which leads to overly smooth latents.
 We can avoid this problem with a simple workaround.
-First, we split the \textsc{Step} function into a deterministic denoising part and an optional noise addition:
+First, we split the \textsc{Step} function into a deterministic denoising part~(\textsc{Denoise}) and an optional noise addition:

 where $\eta_{t}$ is an algorithm-dependent parameter.
-The averaging operation of equation~\eqref{eq:multidiffusion_detail} is then applied to the output of the denoising part $\tilde{\boldsymbol{x}}_{t_{i - 1}}\,$, instead of the output of the full step $\boldsymbol{x}_{t_{i - 1}}\,$.
-The noise is added after the MultiDiffusion step.
+The averaging of equation~\eqref{eq:multidiffusion_detail} is then applied to the output of the denoising part $\tilde{\boldsymbol{x}}_{t_{i - 1}}\,$, instead of the output of the full step $\boldsymbol{x}_{t_{i - 1}}\,$.
+Note that the noise is added after aggregation step.

-As it can be seen in Figure~\ref{fig:problem}, this small change in the algorithm solves the compatibility issue in generating irregular-sized image, such as panoramas.
+As it can be seen in Figure~\ref{fig:problem2:preavg}, this change alleviates the compatibility issue with acceleration methods like LCM.